Academic-Industry Partnership Database

 The Society includes many members who are based in industry and have an interest in the scientific work presented.
 These industry members also can benefit from the opportunity to meet investigators with valuable IP.
 This interface could also be used to contract with appropriate academic researchers to conduct needed research on a contract basis, or with those who have useful model systems may improve translational studies.

 The first set of data points came from abstracts submitted to the 2013 IID Meeting with the second set coming from the 2014 SID Annual Meeting.
-The SID will offer a new service in connection with the abstract submission process through Scholar One.
+The SID will offer a new service in connection with the abstract submission process.
 Currently, those submitting abstracts to the annual meeting submit a brief synopsis of their research, identify the main topic area, and provide searchable keywords related to their research.

 - Members interested in participating in the new partnership program can select an option that will cause their submission to be flagged for review by interested industry members.